saliftankoano/dressr/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm install use-local-storage-state`

+Using local storage for now, must install!

 ### `npm test`